olsonpm/promise-task-runner/README.md

   .id('scripts')
   .task(function() { ... });
 ```
 It's pretty intuitive and removes ambiguity between what function parameters are, what order they need to be passed, and how optional parameter logic is handled.
-For more details, please see the API.
+For more details, please see the API wiki section.